YogithaPashikanti12/Air-Canvas/README.md

 <br>Press 'q': Quit the application

 ## How it Works
-<br>Uses MediaPipe Hands to detect hand landmarks
+Uses MediaPipe Hands to detect hand landmarks
 <br>Tracks index finger position to determine brush position
 <br>Detects color switch and clear commands when the finger hovers over UI buttons
 <br>Draws strokes in real-time using OpenCV line function